webboty/Dexter-Wiki/Firmware.md

 ## Other Firmware
 It is very possible to install and run other programs on Dexter.
 For example, you can install [Node.js and run a web server / socket interface](nodejs-webserver) in order to access the robot without any installed software on your PC.

 [ROS Kenetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) can probably be installed.
+Or the node.js httpd web server / port gateway can be updated to [provide ROS messaging](https://github.com/RethinkRobotics-opensource/rosnodejs/issues/131) as well.